reaganhenke/stardew-cooking/README.md

 - [x] Enter actual recipe/ingredient data
 - [x] Handle multiples of ingredients
 - [x] Add favicon
+- [x] Style better
-- [ ] Add styled header/footer with credits
+- [x] Add styled header/footer with credits
+- [ ] add "skip to ingredients" button
+- [ ] Add text filter to search for items
+- [ ] fix sort for seasons
+- [ ] fix styling of the sort
-- [ ] Style better (fix column widths)
+- [ ] add version control to the key thats saved
+- [ ] maybe add type of recipe source, so you can sort by that? even if its not displayed?
 - [ ] Update this README

+stretch goals
-- [ ] Add type sections to Ingredients table
+- [ ] Add type sections to Ingredients table?
-- [ ] Add text filter to search for items
 - [ ] Add filters to look at only certain categories at a time?
 - [ ] track or filter only loved items?
 - [ ] add a checklist of required heart items for all recipes?
 - [ ] maybe add a display for the recipes in the box how they show up in game?
-- [ ] add version control to the key thats saved
-- [ ] maybe add type of recipe source, so you can sort by that? even if its not displayed?
 - [ ] Make sources plural?
 Some can be gotten in multiple ways

 ## Development server